ipwnosx/docs-1/content/rancher/v2.x/en/cluster-admin/projects-and-namespaces/_index.md

 1. Click **Add Quota**.
 1. Select a Resource Type.
 For more information, see [Resource Quotas.]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/resource-quotas/).
 1. Enter values for the **Project Limit** and the **Namespace Default Limit**.
 1. **Optional:** Specify **Container Default Resource Limit**, which will be applied to every container started in the project.
 The parameter is recommended if you have CPU or Memory limits set by the Resource Quota.
 It can be overridden on per an individual namespace or a container level.
-For more information, see [Container Default Resource Limit]({{<baseurl>}}/rancher/v2.x/en/project-admin/resource-quotas/) Note: This option is available as of v2.2.0.
+For more information, see [Container Default Resource Limit]({{<baseurl>}}/rancher/v2.x/en/project-admin/resource-quotas/)
 1. Click **Create**.

 **Result:** Your project is created.
 You can view it from the cluster's **Projects/Namespaces** view.